 Retainers or clients (binke 賓客, congshishi 從事史, menke 門客, menshen 門生, moushi 謀士, sheren 舍人, shike 食客, yishike 衣食客) were clients and supporters of influential persons.
 Against board and lodging, retainers offered advice and skills to their patron.
 Some of these "housemen" were kinsmen of their patron.

-The high tide of consultant retainers (moushi) was the Warring States period 戰國 (5th cent.-221 BCE), when wandering advisors provided the lords of feudal states or influential persons political strategies and plans.
+The high tide of consultant retainers (moushi) was the Warring States period 戰國 (5th cent.-221 BCE), when wandering advisors provided the rulers of regional states (zhuhou 諸侯) or influential persons political strategies and plans.
 Particularly famous for the skills of his retainers was Lord Mengchang 孟嘗君 (died c.
-280 BCE) of the feudal state of Qi 齊 (11th cent. - 221 BCE) .
+280 BCE) of the regional state of Qi 齊 (11th cent. - 221 BCE).
 He won reputation and popular support, for instance, through the advice of Feng Xuan 馮諼.

 The number of retainers a patron fed run in the thousands.
 Lü Buwei 呂不韋 (d.
 253 BCE), a rich merchant who engineered the dynastic succession of the state of Qin 秦, is said to have nourished three thousand retainers.